castlaboratory/croparea/README.md

 }
 ```

-## Function to get estimates from sample confution matrix from artifitial population
+## Function to get estimates from sample confution matrix and artificial population

 ``` r
 get_estimates <- function(a_matrix, R_U_0){